 steps_to_take_forensic_psychologist

-Currently, there are few programs that provide a specific bachelor's degree focus in forensic psychology.
-However, you should spend these first four years establishing your fundamental knowledge of the field.
+A specific bachelor's degree focus in forensic psychology will be less common than a general psychology degree, but they can be found.
+You'll spend these first four years establishing your fundamental knowledge of the field, whether you find a degree focused in forensic psychology or not.
 You will start out with Intro to Psychology and proceed through to courses such as Abnormal Psychology and Research Methods.
-There may be a few programs that offer one or two forensic courses, however, so please investigate them to see if they suit your needs.
+There are a few programs that offer a forensics focus, however, so it may be a good idea to investigate them to see if they suit your needs.

-Though your degree will most likely reflect a general study of psychology, you can take steps to focus your transcript on your eventual career.
+Though your degree will most likely include a general study of psychology, you can take steps to focus your transcript.
 For instance, you could elect to do internships in forensic psychology or craft independent study courses in the field.
 Another option is to focus your research papers on criminal psychology.
 This way you can begin to prepare yourself for success in graduate school.

 Another way to prepare for future success in forensic psychology is to take pre-law courses while you study for your bachelor’s degree.
-A minor focus in criminal justice or legal studies will look great on your graduate school application, as well as future professional applications.
+A minor focus in criminal justice or legal studies will look great on your graduate school application and future professional applications.
 More importantly, your legal knowledge will inform how you operate in the professional world.

 When you start looking at graduate schools, you should seek out programs that bestow specific degrees in forensic psychology.
 However, there are many programs that only offer degrees in clinical psychology.
 These programs will prepare you for your eventual career, but you may need to add a post-doctorate certification after you've completed your PhD.
 Some specific courses you might take in graduate school include courses such as: